pdmeyer/adv-update/README.md

 # ADV preset path updater

 Updates Ableton Live `.adv` device preset files so they reference a device (`.amxd`) by relative path instead of absolute, and optionally checks for remaining absolute paths.

+This is useful when distributing Max for Live devices with presets.
+Normally, presets are linked to the Max for Live device using an absolute path to the device file.
+However, it is possible to link Live to connect the preset to the device via a relative reference by editing the `.adv` file, which is in XML format.

+Thanks to Mattijs Kneppers for documenting this process.
+To learn more, see his [post on the Cycling '74 Forum](https://cycling74.com/forums/embedding-adv-presets-with-a-max-for-live-amxd-or-how-to-send-device-to-someone-else-with-presets#reply-61113ecf7c499450d12c2469).

 ## Usage
 Grant execute permissions to the script.
 (You only need to do this once.)